Home → Spills & Site Cleanup → Programs → Groundwater Fund/FIRB Report

-Eligible costs are defined as: "...those direct expenses including expenses for site investigation that: are necessary to clean up discharges of oil to the satisfaction of the commissioner; are cost-effective and technologically feasible and reliable; effectively mitigate or minimize damages; and provide adequate protection of public health and welfare and the environment."
-Eligible costs may include excavation of contaminated soil, product recovery, approved hydro geologic investigation, well filters, 3rd party damage claims, or other clean-up actions approved by DEP.
-The Fund statute is located in Title 38 M.R.S.A. § 569-A of the Groundwater Protection Laws.
-In addition, more details on eligible costs can be found in the Fund Coverage Cost Guide
+Costs eligible for coverage by the Fund are expenses that are necessary to clean up discharges of oil to the satisfaction of the commissioner, are cost-effective and technologically feasible and reliable, effectively mitigate or minimize damages, and provide adequate protection of public health and welfare and the environment.
+Examples of eligible costs include excavation of contaminated soil, product recovery, approved hydrogeologic investigation, well filters, 3rd party damage claims, or other clean-up actions approved by the Department of Environmental Protection (DEP).
+The Fund statute is located in Title 38 M.R.S § 568-A. In addition, more details on eligible costs can be found in the Department’s Fund Coverage Cost Guide.

 The Fund will not cover costs related to any of the following: